THE KEYS TO SUCCESSFUL SUPPLY CHAIN MANAGEMENT? GREATER VISIBILITY AND TEMPERATURE TRACKING

 In short, supply chain visibility is the ability to track goods and products in transit from the manufacturers to their final destination.
 By making this info accessible to stakeholders and customers alike, a company’s supply chain is ultimately strengthened through increased awareness of its operations and transport.

-SCV has become more and more important as of late due to the international nature of most businesses and the growing tendency to outsource parts of their chain supply — when you’re getting your parts from many sources, you should have ultimate visibility of their whereabouts.
+SCV has become more and more important as of late due to the international nature of most businesses and the growing tendency to outsource parts of their chain supply to suppliers — when you’re getting your parts from many sources, you should have ultimate visibility of their whereabouts.
 Yet most businesses do not have information or data on more than one tier up or down from their own position.

 But with technological advancements taking place at an unparalleled rate, enhanced data driven supply chain management is ready and waiting, affording greater visibility to supply chain processes like never before.